KaioHSG/secure-oc/README.md

 ## Security

-The opencode server is protected by an **auto-generated random password** created each time the server starts:
+The OpenCode server is protected by an **auto-generated random password** created each time the server starts:

 - Password is generated from a cryptographically random GUID
 - Set via `OPENCODE_SERVER_PASSWORD` environment variable in the server process only (never in the parent session)